Compliance with ALTA Best Practices

 Pillar 7: “Adopt and Maintain Written Procedures for Resolving Consumer Complaints.”

 - Our staff of dedicated professionals is committed to a standard of service excellence.
-COMMUNITY CLOSING NETWORK has implemented a policy and procedure to ensure any issue is documented, reviewed and resolved in a timely manner.
+COMMUNITY TITLE NETWORK has implemented a policy and procedure to ensure any issue is documented, reviewed and resolved in a timely manner.